citypay/citypay-pan-search/readme.md

   Note that all card holder data including PANs within unit tests supplied with this source code are *test data* and generated with a valid luhn checksum.

+## Pre-requisites

+To run the search tool you will need to ensure a valid Java 8 runtime is installed on the system.

+## Installation and Getting Started

+The scanner can create a deployment package by using [sbt-native-packager](http://www.scala-sbt.org/sbt-native-packager/index.html) and running one of the following

+- Generate a deployment zip `sbt universal:packageBin`
+- Generate a deployment tarball `sbt universal:packageZipTarball`
+- Generate a deployment Xz tarball `sbt universal:packageXzTarball`

+To run the scanner, extract the deployment archive to a directory (`CP_SEARCH_ROOT`).
+The directories should appear
+  1. `bin` contains binary files `bin/citypay-pan-search` and `bin/citypay-pan-search.bat` for executing the bin search
+  2. `conf` contains configuration files as listed below
+  2. `lib` contains library files used by the pan search process

 ## Configuration Options